orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

    end of life (EOL).
 2. Security reasons.
    - The point release is vulnerable and will be replaced with a non-vulnerable.
+   - Project owners have a questionable background.
+   - The project credibility is in question.
 3. Exceeded time limits.
    - Submissions are to be evaluated merged no more than a week.
    (The reason is that I may edit the whole thing or whole category).